By using this site, you agree to the Privacy Policy and Terms of Use.

 When should I choose fresh over frozen produce?

-Fresh produce may offer advantages for β-carotene content in certain vegetables like carrots, peas, and spinach.
+Based on the Bouzari et al. (2015) findings, fresh produce may offer advantages for β-carotene content in certain vegetables like carrots, peas, and spinach.
 However, the difference depends largely on storage time and transport conditions.

 Source: The assumption that fresh produce is nutritionally superior to frozen is one of the most durable bel